MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-whatsnew.md

 **What's new**

 - There are multiple fixes and new changes in this release
-	- If proxy is set for MDE then it will be visible in `mdatp health` command output
+	- If a proxy is set for Defender for Endpoint then it will be visible in the `mdatp health` command output
-	- With this release we provided two options in mdatp diagnostic hot-event-sources as below
+	- With this release we provided two options in mdatp diagnostic hot-event-sources:
         1. Files
         2. Executables
-	- Network Protection: Connections that are blocked by Network Protection and have the block overridden by users will now correctly be reported to the MDATP Portal
+	- Network Protection: Connections that are blocked by Network Protection and have the block overridden by users will now correctly be reported to  Microsoft 365 Defender
 	- Improved logging in Network Protection block and audit events for debugging
-- Apart from above fixes and improvements
+- Other fixes and improvements
     - From this version, enforcementLevel will be in passive mode by default giving admins more control over where they want 'RTP on' within their estate
-    - This change only applies to fresh MDE deployments i.e. servers where MDE is being deployed for the first time.
-In update scenarios, servers that have MDE deployed with RTP ON, will continue operating with RTP ON even post update to version 101.23062.0010
+    - This change only applies to fresh MDE deployments, for example, servers where Defender for Endpoint is being deployed for the first time.
+In update scenarios, servers that have Defender for Endpoint deployed with RTP ON, will continue operating with RTP ON even post update to version 101.23062.0010

 - Bug Fixes
-    - RPM DB corruption issue in TVM baseline has been fixed
+    - RPM database corruption issue in Defender Vulnerability Management baseline has been fixed
-- Other Performance improvements
+- Other performance improvements

 **Known issues**